hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 attribution but do not replace that end-to-end gate.

-The Neural-AI AFU is covered by standalone `afu_ops` tests and by the native Micro-MobileNet/Micro-YOLO graphs; lack of tests is not the current limitation.
-On the current RTL, `test_afu_op_clamp_relu6` times out after consuming all 21,216 input bytes and remains in `ST_READ_IN`.
-The generic E8 stream path tests the 32-byte destination boundary before the final-element condition, selects a mid-stream flush on an aligned final byte, and then waits for a nonexistent next RFIFO beat.
-This ordering entered with AFU refactor `41cce28`; the recorded 347,992-cycle Micro-MobileNet result predates that refactor and therefore does not establish that the current RTL still passes its three standalone clamp layers. `ADD_I8` and `GLOBAL_AVGPOOL_C32` pass their current focused tests, so this finding is specific to the generic E8 clamp/LUT stream rather than the whole AFU.
-RTL is frozen for this compiler plan; Conv clamps must remain fused into requantization, and standalone AFU LUT lowering cannot close until the native clamp regression passes again.
+The Neural-AI AFU is covered by standalone `afu_ops` tests and by the native Micro-MobileNet/Micro-YOLO graphs.
+The generic stream FSM prioritizes final tensor completion over a coincident 32-byte destination boundary, so an aligned final E8, E16, or E32 beat performs the final flush instead of requesting a nonexistent next input beat.
+Block-level final-boundary cases pass in all three element widths.
+Focused full-length Clamp/ReLU6 and Logistic tests pass, and the native Micro-MobileNet graph passes byte-exactly with its three standalone Clamp layers.
+Conv clamps remain fused into requantization because that is the more efficient graph lowering.
+The remaining standalone LUT gate is compiler emission and runtime-v2 dispatch for `AFU_LUT`, not RTL functionality.

 ### Work Items